pubnative/advertising-id-client/README.md

         }
     });
 ```
-Invoke the process to get advertising id
+Invoke the process to get advertising id.
+This must be called from UI thread.
 ```java
 advertisingIdClient.getAdvertisingId(context);
 ```